niza23/Ansible_notes/03_Playbooks_sytanx.md

 # 📘 Ansible – Playbooks & Core Concepts

 This repository is a **comprehensive guide to Ansible basics and core concepts**, written in simple terms with practical examples.
-It is designed to be **DevOps interview-ready** and a quick refresher for day-to-day automation.

 ---